MKLab-ITI/pygrank/README.md

 increased, as its ability to perform inductive learning by quickly spreading node information through edges has been theoretically and experimentally corroborated.
-For example, it can be used to make predictions based on few known node attributes or the outputs by feature-based machine learning models.
+For example, it can be used to make predictions based on few known node attributes or the outputs of feature-based machine learning models.

 `pygrank` is a collection of node ranking algorithms and practices that support real-world conditions, such as large graphs and heterogeneous